AheadGameStudio/Argode/README.md

 3. **Run the demo**:
    - Press F5 or click the play button
-   - Select `scenes/ui/base_ui.tscn` as the main scene when prompted
+   - Select the main scene when prompted (or create a new scene for your game)

 ### Basic Usage